lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session08_see.md

 ## Running an Experiment

-1. Login to your team world at mtl.how/sim.
+1. Log in to your individual or team world at mtl.how/sim.

 ![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_1.gif)

-2. Review your saved runs.
+2. If you logged into your individual world, review your saved runs in the Experiment Maintenance section.
 Rename your saved runs if you feel you need to.

-3. Review the data files you have uploaded for use and make sure you have what you want.
+3. If you logged into your individual world, review the data files you have uploaded in the Team Data Menu Maintenance section and make sure you have the data file you want.

 4. You can *Join Current Session* or *Start a New Session* in any module.
 If you *Start a New Session* select the team data file you’d like to use.

++ Once you have logged in to the model, the Text box will appear on the right.
+You can move, "x out" of or expand the Text box at any time.

 5. To refresh your memory and pick up where you left off last time, select the experiment from the last session and check the box to include text from this session in Expanded Outputs text fields.
 Review those text fields.